Monida/Kaggle-Santander/README.md

 # Kaggle-Santander
 This repository contains the code, data and models developed for a Kaggle Competition that consists of a binary classification problem.
 The competition can be found [here](https://www.kaggle.com/c/santander-customer-transaction-prediction).
+At first sight it is an easy binary classification model, but the unbalanced data (90:1) generates some challenges.

 The repository has 4 folders described below: